 The Contractor shall remove ductwork, electrical, chilled water, steam piping and other items required to complete the project as specified in drawings provided by 51EC Inc.

 Down time of the AHUs will be scheduled so only one half (1/2) of the building is down at one time.
-Contractor shall work with the El Paso County Project Manager to schedule the draining of chilled water and steam piping
+Contractor shall work with the El Paso County Project Manager to schedule the draining of chilled water and steam piping prior to performing the work.

 The Contractor is responsible for all crane, rigging, and/or lifts needed to remove exterior pre-cast louvers and reinstall weather tight.